Reducing Model Jitter: Stable Re-training of Semantic Parsers in Production Environments: Results

 \section{Results}

-\paragraph{Baseline (+noise) performance} Table~\ref{tab:baselines} shows the performance of the baseline models trained on datasets with varying degrees of noise.
-When there is no noise, the larger 12-layer BERT is clearly superior to its 4-layer cousin, both in terms of EM and AGR.
-While model performance suffers as more noise is introduced (Table~\ref{tab:baselines}), one observation is the substantial drop in AGR, confirming our hypothesis that model jitter becomes more pronounced with more noise.
-Noise increases the task difficulty, which may cause models to diverge and capture different regularities, resulting in elevated variations.

-\paragraph{Effectiveness of jitter reduction methods} Next, we test the effectiveness of the methods described in Section~\ref{sec:methods}.
-We compile results in Table~\ref{tab:0pct} for models trained on the original datasets with zero noise.
-Additionally, based on the observations in Table~\ref{tab:baselines}, we report results for the $10\%$ noise setting as it best represents the amount of noise typically seen in a real-world production pipeline (Table~\ref{tab:10pct}).
+We test the effectiveness of the methods described in Section~\ref{sec:methods} over $N=10$ runs.
+We compile results in Table~\ref{tab:0pct} for models trained on the original datasets with label smoothing.
+We also report results for the $10\%$ random/systematic noise setting (Tables~\ref{tab:10pct} and \ref{tab:10pct_teacher}) as we assume this represents a ``real-world'' scenario where labels are 90\% correct.

-\paragraph{Ensemble superior at the cost of much increased computational cost} The first thing to note is that ensemble sets a high bar on almost all 3 datasets regardless of the presence of artificial noise.
-While impressive, this approach requires significantly more computational resources at inference time and is sometimes deemed infeasible to deploy in a production environment, particularly so when resource usage is taken into account (see Table~\ref{tab:practical}).
+\paragraph{Ensemble superior at the cost of much increased computational cost} First, ensemble sets a high bar in almost all settings regardless of artificial noise.
+While impressive, this approach requires significantly more computation at inference time and is sometimes deemed infeasible to deploy when accounting for resource usage (see Table~\ref{tab:practical}).

-\paragraph{Co-distillation best among distillation-based methods regardless of noise} For the no noise setting (Table~\ref{tab:0pct}), while there are minor differences among distillation-based methods in terms of EM, co-distillation clearly and consistently outperforms the other approaches in AGR.
-This is closely followed by soft distillation from the ensemble and then the larger model, with hard distillation merely on-par with the baseline.
-In the $10\%$ noise setting, shown in Table~\ref{tab:10pct}, co-distillation not only narrows the gap for AGR compared to the ensemble, but co-distillation also outperforms the ensemble in the EM columns for TOP/MTOP.
+\paragraph{Co-distillation best among distillation-based methods regardless of noise} For label smoothing (Table~\ref{tab:0pct}) and the random/systematic noise settings (Tables~\ref{tab:10pct} and ~\ref{tab:10pct_teacher}), co-distillation clearly and consistently outperforms the baseline in EM, EM@10, and AGR.
+We also find that soft distillation from the ensemble occasionally obtains the best performance (TOPv2 with systematic noise) but more frequently performs worse than the baseline (MTOP/SNIPS with random noise).
+On the other hand, soft/hard distillation perform merely on-par with the baseline or worse.
+Surprisingly, in the $10\%$ random/systematic noise setting, co-distillation not only narrows the gap for EM@10/AGR compared to the ensemble, but also occasionally outperforms the ensemble in EM for TOP/MTOP and TOP, respectively, which may be due to increased robustness to noise during training, rather than only during inference in the ensemble.